IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 pgAdmin
 ~~~~~~~~

-Back in the :doc:`dev-environment` section, we had you install pgAdmin, which can help you explore the tables and execute SQL commands.
+Back in the :doc:`classic-dev-env` section, we had you install pgAdmin, which can help you explore the tables and execute SQL commands.
 It's also listed in the :doc:`tools` section.

 SchemaSpy
 ~~~~~~~~~